synczer0/2d-test-controls/README.md

 # 2D TEST CONTROLS
 ------
-This repository is for testing and implementing of controllers, objectives, timer etc. (Any 2D game that has any available features).
+This repository is for testing and implementing of controllers, objectives, timer etc. (Any 2D games that has a features).
 ------
 ## Features that need to test
 1. Health Bar